andrewmattie/uBlock/README.md

 * [Wiki](https://github.com/gorhill/uBlock/wiki)

 ## Documentation
+Safari Content Blockers have a filter limit of 50,000.
+To get around this limitation uBlock Origin uses a seperate content blocker for each filter list.
+Some filter lists, such as EasyList, will need to be split into multiple lists to fit within Apple's contraints.

+To generate a filter list compatable with Safari you can use [abp2blocklist](https://github.com/andrewmattie/abp2blocklist) to take any AdBlock Plus complatible filter list and make it work with Safari Content Blockers.

+##
  Basic mode | Advanced-user mode :----------:|:------------------:
 [Popup user interface](https://github.com/gorhill/uBlock/wiki/Quick-guide:-popup-user-interface) | [A point-and-click firewall which can be configured on a per-site basis](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-quick-guide)